vicjor/TDT4140-Eventify/README.md

 - Django - Python Web framework
 - Materialize - CSS framework
 - Bootstrap - CSS framework
+- Digital Ocean - A Virtual Private Server (VPS) used to host our application on https://eventifypu.com

 ### Features
 The following is a list of features implemented on our webpage: